Monetary Policy Committees

 Monetary Policy Committee (MPC)

-A primary function of the Central Bank, as stated in the MLA, is the determination and implementation of monetary policy for the country.
-Over the years, the economy, and in particular the financial sector has deepened and become sophisticated along with the financial sector reforms and structural changes in the economy.
+A primary function of the Central Bank, as stated in the CBA, is the determination and implementation of monetary policy for the country.
+Over the years, the economy, and in particular the financial sector has strengthened and become sophisticated along with the financial sector reforms and structural changes in the economy.
 Consequently, the Central Bank's tasks in determining and implementing monetary policy have also increased in complexity.
-Hence, as a part of the Central Bank's efforts to strengthen the monetary policy analysis and formulation and as a step towards improving the transparency of the decision-making process, a formal Monetary Policy Committee (MPC) was established in early 2001.
+Hence, as a part of the Central Bank's efforts to strengthen monetary policy analysis and formulation and as a step towards improving the transparency of the decision-making process, a formal Monetary Policy Committee (MPC) was established in early 2001.

 Currently, the Monetary Policy Committee (MPC) is chaired by the Governor and comprises the following members: